EX-XDRiVER/Chart-Documentation/unlocks.md

 - If the player has a score above or equal to the specified score on the specified song and difficulty, this returns true. bool xdrv.HasMinimumScoreByNameAndDifficulty(string songName, int difficulty, int score);

+- If the player has a score above or equal to the specified score on the specified song on ANY difficulty, this returns true. bool xdrv.HasMinimumScoreByName(string songName, int score);

 - If the player has a score below or equal to the specified score on the specified song and difficulty, this returns true. bool xdrv.HasMaximumScoreByNameAndDifficulty(string songName, int difficulty, int score);

+- If the player has a score below or equal to the specified score on the specified song on ANY difficulty, this returns true. bool xdrv.HasMaximumScoreByName(string songName, int score);

 - If the player has a score between or equal to the specified minimum and maximum scores on the specified song and difficulty, this returns true. bool xdrv.HasScoreInRangeByNameAndDifficulty(string songName, int difficulty, int minScore, int maxScore);